RetroDECK/ES-DE/THEMES-DEV.md

     - `altemulator` - The alternative emulator for the game.
 Will be blank if none has been selected.
 * `defaultValue` - type: STRING
     - This property makes it possible to override the default "unknown" text that is displayed if `metadata` has been set to `developer`, `publisher`, `genre` or `players` and there is no metadata available for the defined type.
 Any string can be used but you can't set it to a blank value.
 If you don't want to display anything when there is no metadata available, then set this property to `:space:` in which case a blankspace will be used.
 This property has no effect on the metadata editor where "unknown" will still be shown for blank values.
+* `systemNameSuffix` - type: BOOLEAN
+    - Whether to add the system name in square brackets after the game name when inside a collection system (automatic as well as custom collections).
+If `metadata` has been set to `description` then this property will only apply when inside the root of the grouped custom collections system where a summary of available games for the currently selected collection is displayed.
+    - This property applies when `metadata` has been set to `name` or `description`
+    - Default is `true`
+* `letterCaseSystemNameSuffix` - type: STRING
+    - Sets the letter case for the system name suffix.
+    - This property applies when `systemNameSuffix` is `true` except if `metadata` has been set to `description` in which case it only applies if `letterCase` is also set to `none`
+    - Valid values are `uppercase`, `lowercase` or `capitalize`
+    - Default is `uppercase`
 * `metadataElement` - type: BOOLEAN
     - By default game metadata and media are faded out during gamelist fast-scrolling and text metadata fields, ratings and badges are hidden when enabling the _Hide metadata fields_ setting for a game entry.
 Using this property it's possible to explicitly define additional text elements that should be treated as if they were game metadata entries.
 This is for example useful for hiding and fading out text labels for the various metadata types like genre, publisher, players etc. Note that it's not possible to disable the metadata hiding functionality for the default metadata fields as that would break basic application behavior.
 Also note that there is a slight exception to the hiding logic for text containers with the metadata value set to `description`.
 In this case the element is by default not hidden when enabling the _Hide metadata fields_ setting.
 To also hide such containers, set this property to true.
     - Default is `false`